-You can still qualify for Carer's Allowance even if you have never been employed or paid National Insurance contributions.
+You can qualify for Carer's Allowance even if you've never been employed or paid National Insurance contributions.

-You can get Carer's Allowance even if you, the carer, are disabled and getting Attendance Allowance, Disability Living Allowance or Personal Independence Payment (PIP).
+You can get Carer's Allowance even if you, the carer, are disabled and getting Attendance Allowance, Disability Living Allowance, Personal

 Carer's Allowance is not intended to be a wage for caring, or a payment for the services of caring.

 If you claim Carer's Allowance, it can sometimes reduce the amount of means-tested benefits that the person you care for can claim.
 To find out more, contact Citizens Advice or another organisation that gives benefits advice, such as your local welfare rights group.

 You can contact the Parkinson's UK helpline for information about organisations that can help.

 Do I qualify for Carer's Allowance?

 You must be 16 or over and spending 35 hours or more a week caring for someone who receives a 'qualifying benefit'.
 The qualifying benefits are:

 - Disability Living Allowance care component at the middle or highest rate